Close Menu

 A security firm named SparkCognition has developed first AI-powered cognitive antivirus system called DeepArmour.
 As the name suggests, it will study new malware behaviors and how polymorphic files may try to enter systems.
 It keeps endpoints safe from malware that uses domain generated algorithms, minor code tweaks etc.

-Another U.K. based startup Darktrace uses machine learning capabilities to develop self-learning security system to enable automatic defence.
-This technology is based on the human immunity system.
-As the human immune system protects the body from any foreign elements without compromising any key function, technology is modelled to detect anomalies in the network and eliminate it.
+The human immune system protects the body from foreign elements without compromising any key functions, just as technology detects anomalies in the network and eliminates them.
 Darktrace’s latest offering is called Antigena.
 It identifies threats and automatically slows down the system to maintain security levels.

 A group of researchers at MIT’s Computer Science and Artificial Intelligence Laboratory (CSAIL) are working with machine-learning startup PatternE.
 They are developing a line of defence against such cyber threats.
 The system, known as AI2, detects 85% of attacks.